dwyl/phoenix-liveview-todo-list-tutorial/README.md

 ### 9. Footer Navigation

-In this section we'll update the footer links "All", "Active" and "Completed" to make sure the LiveView diplay only the items with the correct status.
+In this section we'll update the footer links "All", "Active" and "Completed" to make sure the `LiveView` displays only the `items` with the correct status.

 We first need to update the templates `lib/live_view_todo_web/live/page_live.html.heex` to use the [`live_patch/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Helpers.html#live_patch/2) function.
-This function allows LiveView to manage the navigation without having to reload the page:
+This function allows `LiveView` to manage the navigation without having to reload the page:

 ```html